41 Airspeed Definitions & Measurement

 Definitions of Airspeeds

-When dealing with airplanes (and aircraft, in general), several different speeds may be used, which must now be defined.
-For example, the aircraft’s speed over the ground differs from its true airspeed through the air.
+Several speeds may be used in aircraft operations, which must now be defined.
+For example, the aircraft’s speed over the ground differs from its true airspeed.
 This is because the ground speed depends on the relative magnitude and direction of the winds in the air mass in the direction of flight.
-Also, the speed read by an airspeed indicator (or the EFIS equivalent) is not the actual or true speed of the aircraft or the ground speed.
-This may all sound confusing, and it certainly is to new engineers, so the various airspeeds used for aircraft must be understood.
+Additionally, the speed read by an airspeed indicator (or its EFIS equivalent) is not the aircraft’s actual or “true” speed, nor is it its ground speed.
+This may sound confusing, and it certainly is to most new engineers; therefore, the various airspeeds used in aircraft must be understood.

 What Does an ASI Measure?

-Consider flight at low Mach numbers where the flow can be assumed incompressible.
-If the total (stagnation) pressure is denoted as , then the use of Bernoulli’s equation (which is valid for incompressible flow) gives that
+Consider flight at low Mach numbers, where the flow can be treated as incompressible.
+If the total (stagnation) pressure is denoted as , then the use of Bernoulli’s equation gives

 (3)

-Rearranging this latter equation gives the true airspeed (TAS), i.e.,
+Rearranging this equation gives the true airspeed (TAS), i.e.,

 (4)

-which is exact if the density of the air is known and the measured value of .
+which is exact if the density and the measured value of

 Basis of Calibration

-To resolve these apparent dilemmas, the airspeed measurement on the ASI is referenced to mean sea level (MSL) density conditions by calibrating the speed scale based on the assumption that , the corresponding measured airspeed then being known as the equivalent airspeed or EAS, i.e.,
+To resolve these issues, the airspeed measurement is referenced to mean sea level (MSL) density by calibrating the ASI assuming .
+At low Mach numbers, calibrated airspeed (CAS) and equivalent airspeed (EAS) are essentially the same, so that the ASI may be interpreted directly in terms of EAS.
+The corresponding airspeed is the equivalent airspeed (EAS), i.e.,

 (6)